About the Institute

 Editorial Independence

 HSI's research is editorially independent.
-Patrons and funders may support HSI's mission and pillars but do not direct research conclusions, review work prior to publication, or receive editorial input.
-The Institute discloses all individual and institutional contributions of $25,000 or more in its Annual Outlook.
-Funding from foreign government entities or state-linked organizations is reviewed under HSI's foreign-funding policy and disclosed regardless of size.
+Patrons and funders support the mission and the pillars but do not direct research conclusions, review work before publication, or receive editorial input.
+The Institute discloses all individual and institutional contributions of $25,000 or more in its Annual Outlook, and reviews and discloses any funding from foreign government or state-linked entities regardless of size.

 Engage with the Institute.